-March 12, 2021, is the application deadline for landowners to apply for Wetland Reserve Easements, and for farmland preservation entities to apply for Agricultural Land Easement funding.
+Nov.
+12, 2021, is the application deadline for landowners to apply for Wetland Reserve Easements.

 The Agricultural Conservation Easement Program (ACEP) provides financial and technical assistance to help conserve agricultural lands and wetlands and their related benefits..
 Under the Agricultural Land Easements component, NRCS helps Indian tribes, state and local governments and non-governmental organizations protect working agricultural lands and limit non-agricultural uses of the land.
 Under the Wetlands Reserve Easements component, NRCS helps to restore, protect and enhance enrolled wetlands.

 Agricultural Land Easements protect the long-term viability of the nation’s food supply by preventing conversion of productive working lands to non-agricultural uses.
 Land protected by agricultural land easements provides additional public benefits, including environmental quality, historic preservation, wildlife habitat and protection of open space.

 Wetland Reserve Easements provide habitat for fish and wildlife, including threatened and endangered species, improve water quality by filtering sediments and chemicals, reduce flooding, recharge groundwater, protect biological diversity and provide opportunities for educational, scientific and limited recreational activities.

 Agricultural Land Easements

 NRCS provides financial assistance to eligible partners for purchasing Agricultural Land Easements that protect the agricultural use and conservation values of eligible land.
 In the case of working farms, the program helps farmers and ranchers keep their land in agriculture.
 The program also protects grazing uses and related conservation values by conserving grassland, including rangeland, pastureland and shrubland.
 Eligible partners include Indian tribes, state and local governments and non-governmental organizations that have farmland or grassland protection programs.